abhishekarya1/Hash-Define-myNotes/content/javascript/class.md

 // when one class extends another, both static and non-static methods are inherited.
 But built-in classes are an exception.
 They don't inherit statics from each other.

 // For example, both Array and Date inherit from Object, so their instances have methods from Object.prototype.
-But Array.[[Prototype]] does not reference Object, so there's no, for instance, Array.keys() (or Date.keys()) static method.
+But Array.[[Prototype]] does not reference Object (coz its built-in, so there's no Array.keys() (or Date.keys()) static method.

+// use instanceof to check class types - examines the prototype chain for the check and if any parent matches then "true" boolen is returned obj instanceof Class

+// Mixins - a class containing methods that can be used by other classes without a need to inherit from it.
+// they are used for multiple inheritance like usage to get methods from another class other than the parent

+// simply copy all properties (incl methods) from an object

+// mixin object, it can inherit from other objects as well let sayHiMixin = {
+  sayHi() {
+    alert(`Hello ${this.name}`)
+  },
+  sayBye() {
+    alert(`Bye ${this.name}`)
+  }
+}

+// a typical class
+class User {
+  constructor(name) {
+    this.name = name
+  }
+}

+// copy the methods to User.prototype
+Object.assign(User.prototype, sayHiMixin)

+// be careful with naming methods of mixins as they can accidentally overwrite existing class methods
 ```

 ## Diagrams